Beguinage of Anderlecht: History

-Archaeological evidence from a 1996 survey in the garden of the neighbouring presbytery uncovered abundant ceramic material dating roughly to the 14th–15th centuries, providing some insight into the material life of the community.

 The first preserved statutes of the beguinage date to 1611, likely replacing or partially continuing earlier medieval regulations.
 They stipulated that eight women of "respectable" age and conduct could reside there, electing a superior or mistress with the chapter's approval.
 Residents paid a modest admission fee, were required to live on-site, attend mass, and participate in matins on Sundays and feast days.
 The statutes also regulated dress and spiritual discipline, including prayers for benefactors, and assigned each woman a small kitchen garden.

-Beguines mainly served the chapter and parish, maintaining liturgical vestments and altar fabrics, acting as domestic assistants to canons or clerics, producing lace, and tending the sick or teaching.
+The beguines mainly served the chapter and parish, maintaining liturgical vestments and altar fabrics, acting as domestic assistants to canons or clerics, producing lace, and tending the sick or teaching.

-The 15th–16th centuries brought further institutional changes.
-Following the spiritual crisis of the late Middle Ages and the Wars of Religion, religious life was increasingly supervised by the clergy and beguinages became a testing ground for Counter-Reformation practices.
-Regulations and statutes were reinforced, dress codes and household organisation more strictly governed, and religious and spiritual life closely monitored.
-These changes may have had material repercussions at Anderlecht.

-In the 17th–18th centuries, large urban beguinages flourished, whereas smaller, mostly rural communities were transformed into hospices for poor and elderly women.
 In the 1780s, Isabelle de Wit, one of the beguines, began teaching poor girls in Anderlecht, but faced resistance from the local schoolmaster; after years of legal proceedings, she was ultimately vindicated.

 The French Revolution brought an end to the institution in 1794, and it was formally suppressed in 1798, with its property confiscated and transferred to the municipal charity office.
 Nevertheless, the site continued to function as a local charity office and accommodation for indigent women.
 In 1930, a museum was established to present the beguines' daily lives and the history of Anderlecht.
 The beguinage was classified as a historic monument on 25 October 1938.
-Over the years, the museum underwent several closures and restorations, most recently in 2020–21, and is scheduled to reopen in 2025 with updated exhibitions.
+Over the years, the museum underwent several closures and restorations, including a major intervention in the 1970s to address structural stability issues.
+Most recently, it was restored in 2020–21 and is scheduled to reopen in 2025 with updated exhibitions.